enovations/autopylot/README.md

 - numpy
 - opencv
 - flask
-- (for actual testing, can live without) picamera
+- (for actual using, can live without) picamera

 # Appendix